kronons/Crystal-D-Assestment-Project/readme.md

 1. Clone this repository
 2. Using the provided codetest.sql file, create a new MySql database.
+4. Follow the description below and complete the assignment.
 3. Create your own repository and upload the project.

 ### Description